 Coinbase.com is a crypto brokerage where you buy or sell crypto in exchange for cash.
-Coinbase.com stores your crypto for you after you buy it.
-You do not need a Coinbase.com account to use Coinbase Wallet.
+Once you make a purchase on Coinbase.com, your crypto is stored securely by the platform.

-In the case of your Coinbase.com account, Coinbase is the custodian.
+In the case of your Coinbase.com account, Coinbase acts as the custodian.

 Anyone can sign up for a self-custody wallet, even if you don’t have an email address or a bank account.